 These utterances are profound and unfathomable; they are not easy to understand, nor is it possible to grasp the origins and purposes of God’s words.
 Thus, Christ has added an explanation after each chapter, using language that is easy for man to comprehend to bring clarity to the greater part of the utterances.
 This, combined with the utterances themselves, makes it easier for everyone to understand and know God’s words.
 We have made these words an appendix to “God’s Words to the Entire Universe.”
 In them, Christ provides explanations using the most easy to understand wording.
 The combination of the two is the perfect marrying of divinity and God in humanity.
 Although God speaks in the perspective of the third person in the appendix, no one can deny that these words were personally uttered by God, for no human can explain God’s words clearly; only God Himself can elucidate the origins and purposes of His utterances.
 Thus, although God speaks using many means, the aims of His work never change, nor does the objective of His plan ever alter.

-Although “God’s Utterances to the Entire Universe” ends with an utterance in which God parts with man, in fact, this was when God’s work of conquest and salvation among man, and His work of making people perfect, was officially unveiled.
-Thus, it is more suitable for us to regard “God’s Utterances to the Entire Universe” as the prophecy of God’s work of the last days.
+Although “God’s Words to the Entire Universe” ends with a chapter in which God parts with man, in fact, this was when God’s work of conquest and salvation among man, and His work of making people perfect, was officially unveiled.
+Thus, it is more suitable for us to regard “God’s Words to the Entire Universe” as the prophecy of God’s work of the last days.
 For only after this point did the incarnate Son of man officially begin to work and speak using the identity of Christ, walking among the churches and providing life, and watering and shepherding all His people—which gave rise to the many utterances in “The Words of Christ as He Walked in the Churches.”